 AFIP certifies in-dealership financial services personnel and provides a host of compliance and best practices products.

 AFIP was the vision of Laurie DiGiovanni, an F&I executive who saw a need for the F&I industry to govern their own business practices and have an active voice regarding the laws that were to impact and define them.
 She envisioned an organization that would educate F&I personnel, encourage and offer support for compliance initiatives, and advocate on behalf of dealers and the industry at large.

 With Laurie’s direction, AFIP was founded in 1989 by Ford Motor Credit Company, GMAC, Bank of America, Dealer Based Services (the company that was owned at the time by AFIP’s current executive director, David Robertson), and many others.
 Laurie eventually handed the reigns over to industry veteran and long-time personal and industry supporter, David Robertson, who runs the association to this day.

-The AFIP Certification Program was created as a response to the barrage of changing regulations in the automobile finance industry and the need to educate F&I personnel and lender and vendor field representatives.
+The AFIP Certification Program was created as a response to the barrage of changing regulations in the automobile finance industry.

 AFIP began offering the state law module and the Walsh Institute for Ethical Behavior ethics module (in addition to the previous requirement to sign the Code of Ethics) in 2003.
 In 2004, AFIP launched the Senior Certification Course (recasting the existing AFIP Certification Course as the Basic Certification Course), making the AFIP Certification Program the first and only legal and ethical training continuing education program for in-dealership financial services personnel in the US.
 AFIP will soon launch the Master Certification Course to act as the third and final tier in AFIP’s program.